-- monetary agreements, arrangements and understandings during the past three years as to each person being recommended, all information relating to such person that would be required to be disclosed in a proxy statement, or other filings required to be made in connection with solicitations of proxies for election of directors in contested elections: - such person's written consent to being named in a proxy statement for the Company's next annual meeting of stockholders as a nominee and to serving as a director if elected; and - a description of all direct and indirect compensation between the Company and material monetary agreements, other arrangements and understandings during the past three years, and any other material relationships between or among such stockholder and, if applicable, the beneficial owner of the shares held by such stockholder. - For information regarding when notice must be received to be considered timely, see "Stockholder Proposals for 2023 Annual Meeting of Stockholders.'
+- monetary agreements, arrangements and understandings during the past three years as to each person being recommended, all information relating to such person that would be required to be disclosed in a proxy statement, or other filings required to be made in connection with solicitations of proxies for election of directors in contested elections: - such person's written consent to being named in a proxy statement for the Company's next annual meeting of stockholders as a nominee and to serving as a director if elected; and - a description of all direct and indirect compensation between the Company and material monetary agreements, arrangements and understandings during the past three years, and any other material relationships between or among such stockholder and, if applicable, the beneficial owner of the shares held by such stockholder.

-MATTERS RELATED TO CORPORATE GOVERNANCE, BOARD STRUCTURE, DIRECTOR COMPENSATION AND STOCK OWNERSHIP corporate governance and disclosure practices, and we respond to questions regarding our programs. policies and goals.
+MATTERS RELATED TO CORPORATE GOVERNANCE, BOARD STRUCTURE, DIRECTOR COMPENSATION AND STOCK OWNERSHIP corporate governance and disclosure practices, and we respond to questions regarding our programs, policies and goals.
 We share the feedback we receive with our Board of Directors and applicable Committees.